Today I have some tips and tricks on how to save money on an electric bill and use less energy.

 You will need to do some maths as to whether solar panels will save you money in the long run, and how long it will be before you break even.
 But, what they will do is reduce your energy consumption.

 We installed our solar panels a few years ago.
 We aren’t in the black yet in terms of savings, but they save us considerably each year.

 Just recently we attached the solar panels to the water heater.
 So now the sun will heat our water instead of gas.

-A big tip from me is to make sure your installer puts some mesh around the panels to stop birds nesting underneath.
+Pro tip: Make sure your installer puts some mesh around the panels to stop birds nesting underneath.
 Our installer didn’t do this and we had to add it later after experiencing a lot of mess and noise!

 4. Check if you are entitled to a grant

-For UK check at Simple Energy Advice.
+For the UK check at Simple Energy Advice.